 - Quality of Service

 2.0 Universal Service Obligation

-The States of Guernsey resolved to give the following Direction to the Director General of CICRA in accordance with section 3(1) of the Regulation of Utilities (Bailiwick of Guernsey) Law, 2001:
+The States of Guernsey resolved to give the following Direction to the Chief Executive of GCRA in accordance with section 3(1) of the Regulation of Utilities (Bailiwick of Guernsey) Law, 2001:

-'The following Universal Postal Service (USO) shall be provided by at least one Licensee throughout the Bailiwick of Guernsey at uniform and affordable prices, except in circumstances or geographical conditions that the Chief Executive of CICRA agrees are exceptional:
+'The following Universal Service Obligation (USO) shall be provided by at least one Licensee throughout the Bailiwick of Guernsey at uniform and affordable prices, except in circumstances or geographical conditions that the Chief Executive of GCRA agrees are exceptional: